Corcovado National Park

 Los Patos Ranger Station is located near the eastern boundary of Corcovado National Park.
 It occupies a highland position along a ridge that is located between the Rincon and Pavon River drainages.
 Los Patos can be reached by foot from three different directions.
 The main Los Patos park entrance trail arrives at the ranger station from the Rincon River valley.
 At the park boundary, the trail ascends sharply along a trail that includes steps that make the hike much easier, especially during rainy weather.
 Horses can be hired in Guadalupe, near La Palma for the six kilometer route along the Rincon River that must be hiked to reach the Los Patos trailhead.
 However, no horses are allowed inside the park, so they must be left at the boundary.
 It is a 45 minute hike from the Park boundary to Los Patos Ranger Station.
 For those planning on hiking to Sirena, park rangers will not permit hikers that arrive after 11:00 a.m. from continuing with their hike, so it is wise to get an early start.
 Los Patos can also be reached from Sirena Ranger station by way of the 21 kilometer maintained park trail connecting the two ranger stations.
 Lastly, there is a third trail that connects Los Patos Ranger Station with the Guaymi Indian Reservation village.
 All of these trails are described in detail on the Trails section of this document.

-Los Patos is open year round and offers camping facilities for up to twenty persons but no dormitory lodging and no hot meals.
-There are four public toilets and two showers, and potable water is available for drinking and to refill canteens.
+Los Patos is open year round and offers camping facilities but no dormitory lodging and no hot meals.
+There are bathroom facilities with showers, and potable water is available for drinking and to refill canteens.

 The Park staff stationed at Los Patos includes administrative staff to support guests and check permits and passes as well as law enforcement personnel to control illegal hunting, logging, drug trafficking, poaching, and other proscribed activities.